Want to learn how to use and manage user permissions in Google Analytics?

 Users can perform actions on only the levels for which they have permissions.

-For example, if a user is allowed to Manage Users at the Account level, they can add, manage, and delete users in the account, in all website properties and views.
+For example, if a user is allowed Administrator access at the Account level, they can add, manage, and delete users in the account, in all website properties and views.

-However, a user with Manage Users permissions at the View level can add, manage, and delete users for only the 1 view they have permission for.
+However, a user with Administrator permissions at the View level can add, manage, and delete users for only the 1 view they have permission for.